Passive Solar Energy for Heating and Cooling a House

 Passive solar houses are oriented on an east-west axis.
 One wall faces directly south, and has a large window area to let the in solar energy.
 The north side of the house typically has no windows or very small, heavily insulated windows.
 The east and west walls are proportionately smaller than the north and south.
 The house must have considerable thermal mass in the form of concrete masonry or water enclosed within a wall or roof pool.

-Types of Passive Solar Devices
+Types of Passive Solar Heating Systems

 There are three types of passive solar systems.
-In direct gain the sun's energy directly heats the thermal mass within the building.
-Indirect gain systems have a thermal storage wall or roof pond which stands between the sun and the living space.
+In the direct gain passive solar system the sun’s energy directly heats the thermal mass within the building.
+Indirect gain passive solar systems have a thermal storage wall or roof pond which stands between the sun and the living space.
 It absorbs the heat from the sun and then radiates it into the house.
 Isolated gain passive solar systems use a thermal storage device that is isolated from the house.
 This often consists of a convective loop filled with water.
 Part of the loop is a solar collector.
 Another portion serves as a storage tank for the heated water.
 Isolated gain systems may also use a sun room to collect heat for redistribution through the house.

 Cooling a House with Passive Solar Methods

 Eaves and deciduous trees on the south side of the house can help to provide cooling during the summer.
 Also, eliminating the windows on the western wall can help.
 Thermal mass is also helpful to prevent a house from heating up during the day, since it takes time for the mass to absorb and radiate its heat energy within the home.
-Roof ponds also aid with cooling in hot climates when the pond's surface is exposed to the night air.
-Using a light-colored surface in the walls which are most impacted by the sun in summer will also provide considerable cooling.
+Roof ponds also aid with cooling in hot climates when the pond’s surface is exposed to the night air.
+Utilizing natural ventilation is helpful in dry climates which experience low temperatures at night.
+Installing low-e window tinting film can also help to keep a house cool in hot climates.
+Using a light-colored surface in the walls which are most impacted by the sun in summer will also provide considerable cooling.There is also a high-tech reflective ceramic paint additive that can reflect heat, preventing it from entering your home.

 Other Passive Solar Devices and Resources